 Delivery of MAP.
-Students participating in MAP had up to four separate contacts with their MAP coach: (1) during the pre-MAP assessment, used for the development of an individualized score report, (2) during MAP Meeting One, (3) when a reminder letter was prepared by the coach and delivered to the student by the teacher, and (4) during MAP Meeting Two.
-At the end of MAP Meeting One, and again after MAP Meeting Two, students completed an acceptability measure.
-After the assessment and the MAP Meetings, students received a prepaid movie pass or a \$10 gift card for participation in research activities.
+Students participating in MAP had up to four separate contacts with their MAP coach: (1) during the pre-MAP assessment, used for the development of an individualized score report; (2) during MAP Meeting 1; (3) when a reminder letter was prepared by the coach and delivered to the student by the teacher; and (4) during MAP Meeting 2.
+At the end of MAP Meeting 1, and again after MAP Meeting 2, students completed an acceptability measure.
+After the assessment and the MAP meetings, students received a prepaid movie pass or a \$10 gift card for participation in research activities.

 Pre-MAP assessment.
-Individually or in small groups, students completed a 148-item pencil-and-paper comprehensive assessment that aligned with seven constructs shown to predict positive academic and/or mental health outcomes among AP/IB students (Suldo et al., 2018), and also served as the main targets of the universal SEL intervention delivered prior to MAP.
-The constructs included: coping strategies, eustress, affective engagement, behavioral engagement, cognitive engagement, achievement motivation, and authoritative parenting (see Table 2 for list of constructs, measures used, and example items).
+Individually or in small groups, students completed a 148-item pencil-and-paper comprehensive assessment that aligned with seven constructs shown to predict positive academic and/or mental health outcomes among AP/IB students (Suldo et al., 2018), and also served as the main targets of the ACE program, the universal SEL intervention delivered prior to MAP.
+The constructs included coping strategies, eustress, affective engagement, behavioral engagement, cognitive engagement, achievement motivation, and authoritative parenting (see Table 2 for list of constructs, measures used, and example items).
 The student's responses were manually entered into an Excel file that was part of a computerized scoring system developed by the research team.
-The student's raw scores on each composite were converted to T-scores using the means and standard deviations of a normative group of 2,379 AP/IB students from a prior study (Suldo et al., 2018).
+The student's raw scores on each composite were converted to T-scores using the means and SDs of a normative group of 2,379 AP/IB students from a prior study (Suldo et al., 2018).
 After a team member entered the pre-MAP assessment data, an individualized score report was created for each student (see sample graph in Figure 1).

-The individualized score report mapped onto the core constructs and was organized into four areas: (1) Effective Coping Styles, which included problem-focused coping strategies, such as time and task management and positive thinking; (2) Ineffective Coping Styles included behaviors prior research suggests students should limit, such as withdrawing and relying on self when faced with stress, and various forms of avoidance; (3) Student Engagement included behavioral (involvement in extracurricular activities) and affective (school connectedness) forms of engagement; and (4) Home, which consisted of students' perceptions of their parents' emotional support and promotion of their independence.
-The gray bars represented T-scores for the overall composite score in broad areas (e.g., Problem-Focused Coping strategies, School Connectedness) and the lighter grey bars were T-scores for categories within an area (e.g., Turn to Family and Positive Thinking are types of Problem-Focused Coping; Pride in School and Positive Relations with Teachers are types of School Connectedness).
+The individualized score report mapped onto the core constructs and was organized into four areas: (1) effective coping styles, which included problem-focused coping strategies, such as time and task management and positive thinking; (2) ineffective coping styles included behaviors prior research suggests students should limit, such as withdrawing and relying on self when faced with stress and various forms of avoidance; (3) student engagement included behavioral (involvement in extracurricular activities) and affective (school connectedness) forms of engagement; and (4) home, which consisted of students' perceptions of their parents' emotional support and promotion of their independence.
+The gray bars represented T-scores for the overall composite score in broad areas (e.g., problem-focused coping strategies, school connectedness) and the lighter grey bars were T-scores for categories within an area (e.g., turn to family and positive thinking are types of problem-focused coping; pride in school and positive relations with teachers are types of school connectedness).
 The student's T-scores were represented with a solid line.
-To help students identify areas for growth, the score report provided two points of comparison: (1) mean score (T-score of 50) of the normative sample collected by Suldo et al. (2018) depicted as a dashed midline on the report, and (2) mean score of a subgroup of students within the normative sample who were "successful" academically (high GPAs and test scores) and emotionally (high life satisfaction, no burnout at school or emotional distress), depicted as a dashed line that runs above and below the midline.
-Green shading was used to visually indicate the direction of scores that may be most beneficial to students (i.e., associated with academic and emotional success), with one standard deviation above the mean (T-score > 60) for variables considered desirable (effective coping styles, student engagement, and home environment), and one SD below the mean (T-score < 40) for ineffective coping styles.
+To help students identify areas for growth, the score report provided two points of comparison: (1) mean score (T-score of 50) of the normative sample collected by Suldo et al. (2018) and depicted as a dashed midline on the report and (2) mean score of a subgroup of students within the normative sample who were "successful" academically (high GPAs and test scores) and emotionally